jarun/nnn/README.md

  -e      use exiftool instead of mediainfo
  -i      start in navigate-as-you-type mode
  -l      start in light mode
+ -p file copy selection to file (stdout if '-')
  -S      start in disk usage analyser mode
  -v      show program version
  -h      show this help